apache/mxnet/docs/tutorials/basic/symbol.md

 net.list_arguments()
 ```

-These arguments are the parameters needed by each symbol:
+These arguments are the parameters and inputs needed by each symbol:

 - *data*: Input data needed by the variable *data*.
 - *fc1_weight* and *fc1_bias*: The weight and bias for the first fully connected layer *fc1*.
 - *fc2_weight* and *fc2_bias*: The weight and bias for the second fully connected layer *fc2*.
 - *out_label*: The label needed by the loss.

-We can also specify the automatically generated names explicitly:
+We can also specify the names explicitly:

 ```python
 net = mx.symbol.Variable('data')